Minamikyūshū: Climate

 Minamikyūshū has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Minamikyūshū is 17.4 °C. The average annual rainfall is 2303 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 8.0 °C.

 Demographics

 Per Japanese census data, the population of Minamikyūshū is as shown below:

 History

 The area of Minamikyūshū is part of ancient Satsuma Province and was part of the holdings of Satsuma Domain in the Edo period.
 On April 1, 1889, the village of Chiran in Kyuri District, villages of Kawabe and Katsume in Kawabe District, and village of Ei in Ewa District were established with the creation of the modern municipalities system.
-Kawabe was raised to town status on October 13, 1923, followed by Chiran on April 1, 1932 and Ei on August 1, 1950.
-Kawabe absorbed Latsume on September 1, 1956.
+Kawabe was raised to town status on October 13, 1923, followed by Chiran on April 1, 1932, and Ei on August 1, 1950.
+Kawabe absorbed Katsume on September 1, 1956.
 On December 1, 2007 Kawanabe, Chiran and Ei merged to form the city of Minamikyūshū.